tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Fixed Footer

-Discover how to create a footer that stays fixed at the bottom of the viewport, regardless of the content length.
+Create a footer that stays fixed at the bottom of the viewport, regardless of the content length.
 This snippet uses absolute positioning to achieve the fixed footer effect.

 ```html
 <!DOCTYPE html>